PartyM/partym.org/content/issues/taxes.md

 {{< issues_taxes >}}

+***No Data is collected from this calculator**

 ### Synopsis

-We want to completely overhaul our tax code which has become too complicated [1].
+Our tax place completely overhauls the U.S tax code (2017) which has become too complicated [1].
 A complicated code hurts both

 1. the citizens by creating undue burden/confusion and
 1. the government by not allowing for proper budgeting or forecasting and requiring a large IRS

 The only real winners are those who can take advantage of every deduction possible.
 Our idea is to **remove tax brackets entirely and apply a standard mathematical formula based solely on income.**

-This would significantly simplify the tax code and shrink the IRS.
-Popular methods of lowering taxable income are still availalbe and popular tax credits (i.e. Child tax credit, etc) would still exist but would be delivered via another mechanism.
-Our changes to the tax code will return more value to the lower working classes while still being fair to the upper classes.
+We would significantly simplify the tax code and shrink the IRS.
+Popular methods of lowering taxable income are still availalbe and popular tax credits (i.e. Child tax credit) would still exist but would be delivered via another mechanism.
+These changes to the tax code will return more value to the lower working classes while still being fair to the upper classes.

 ### The Algorithm